patrick-levesque/gitignore-assistant/README.md

 ### Trailing Slash For Folders

-Folder entries will be added AND cleaned with a trailing slash (e.g. `/node_modules/`).
+Folder entries will be added AND cleaned with a trailing slash (e.g. `/node_modules/`), except for symbolic links.
 Enabled by default to follow common Git best practices.

 ### Remove Empty Lines